MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-board-utilization.md

 Utilization is calculated and displayed on the schedule board for all versions of Field Service

+## Hours view

+For each resource, utilization percentage (%) is derived from: **Total booked hours / Total working hours**

+Total booked hours = sum of the hours booked to the resource Total working hours = sum of the resource's working hours

 > [!Note]
->

-## Hours view

-For each resource, utilization percentage (%) is derived from: **Total booked hours / Total work hours**

-Total booked hours = sum of the hours booked to that resource Total work hours available = sum of the work hours available to that resource
+> Working hours are defined on each Bookable Resource record.
+Go to **Resource Scheduling > Resources**.
+See the topic on [setting up bookable resources](../field-service/set-up-bookable-resources) for more details.

 The above values will change based on how many hours, days, and weeks you are viewing, and these are edited by selecting a view, a date range, and how many days to display.

-On the schedule board, the utilization value changes with the time frame defined in the view

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/schedule-board-utilization-edit-time.png)

-This is because the View Mode timeframe changes the Total Work Hours Available that are visible on the schedule board.
+This is because as you view more days, you potenitally view more assigned jobs as well as more working hours.

 Examples